marcosnils/bin/README.md

 You _can_ however install a specific pre-release by specifying the URL for the pre-release, e.g. `bin install https://github.com/bufbuild/buf/releases/tag/v0.40.0`.

-### I used bin and I got rate limited by Github, what can I do
+### I used `bin` and I got rate limited by Github or want to access private repos, what can I do?

 Create a Github personal access token by following the steps in this guide: [Creating a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 The access token used with `bin` does not need any scopes.